Lowry02/Computer-Vision/Report.md

   </div>
 </div>

-### Task 4 - Standard deviation of principal point
+### Task 4 - Standard Deviation of the Principal Point

 ??(MAGARI AGGIUNGERE PRIMA SPIEGAZIONE EX?)The principal point is the point $(u_0, v_0)$ on the image where the camera’s optical axis intersects the image plane.
 It is one of the intrinsic parameters and for this reason it is contained in the matrix $K$: